vmware-labs/node-replicated-kernel/doc/src/development/Running.md

 ipxe-deploy = "/home/gz/public_html/"
 ```

-An iPXE enviornment that the machine can boot from needs to be setup.
+An iPXE enviornment that the machine will boot from needs to be set-up.
 The iPXE
 bootloader should be compiled with UEFI and ELF support for running with bespin.

+> Note that the current support for bare-metal execution is currently limited to
+> DELL machines with an iDRAC management console (needed to reboot the server).
+> Ideally, redfish or SNMP support will be added in the future.

+### Compiling the iPXE bootloader

+TBD.